adeelase/GitEmo/README.md

 # GitEmo
-A Google Chrome plugin to augment comments on Github with emojis, based on the sentiment of the comments posted
+A Google Chrome plugin to augment comments on Github with emojis, based on the sentiment of the comments posted.